Part I: Foundations

 limcapabilityρt1\lim_{\text{capability} \to \infty} \rho_t \to 1

-(bounded by the environment’s intrinsic stochasticity).
+(bounded by the medium’s intrinsic stochasticity).

 Passenger or Cause?

 There is a simple way to think about ρ\rho.
 Imagine forking a system at time tt: same starting state, but one copy takes its normal actions while the other takes completely random ones.
-After kk steps, how different are their observations?
+After kk steps, how different are their viability-relevant observations?

-• Lenia (V13–V18): ρsync0.003\rho_{\text{sync}} \approx 0.003.
+• Lenia (): ρsync0.003\rho_{\text{sync}} \approx 0.003.
 Patterns that evolved complex internal dynamics, memory channels, insulation fields, and directed motion — all read as passengers.
 Their "actions" (chemotaxis, emission) are biases on a continuous fluid governed by FFT dynamics that integrate over the full grid.
-Whatever a pattern does is immediately folded back into the global field.
+There is no protected store: whatever a pattern does is immediately mixed back into the global field.
 The fork barely diverges.

-• Protocell agents (V20): ρsync0.21\rho_{\text{sync}} \approx 0.21 from initialization.
+• Protocell agents (): ρsync0.21\rho_{\text{sync}} \approx 0.21 from initialization.
 When an agent consumes resources at a location, that patch is depleted — its future observations there are different.
 When it moves, it reaches different patches.
 When it emits a signal, a chemical trace persists.
-The fork diverges because actions have consequences that return as observations.
+The fork diverges because actions leave durable, viability-relevant traces in an external medium that return as observations.

 Why does this matter for self-modeling?
 Because a system cannot model itself as a cause if it isn’t one.
 The self-model pressure — the prediction advantage described in the next section — only activates when ρ>ρc\rho > \rho_c.
-Below that threshold, there is nothing to model: the self is not a significant latent variable in one’s own observations.
+Below that threshold, there is nothing to model: the self is not a significant viability-relevant latent variable in one’s own observations.

 Self-Modeling as Prediction Error Minimization